gabrielfalcao/lettuce/docs/intro/wtf.rst

 Scenarios
 =========

 One or more scenarios compose a feature.
-And there are two kinds of scenarios:
+There are two kinds of
+scenarios:

 Simple
 ~~~~~~